Megrax/employee-page/README.md

 1. Clone this repository to your local machine.
 2. Run `yarn` to install dependencies.
+3. Add a `.env.local` file to the root directory, which should contain a GitHub token having access to this repo.
-3. Run `yarn dev` to start the development server.
+4. Run `yarn dev` to start the development server.